Age Range Of Toddlers | Growth, Milestones, Care

 • Toddlers begin recognizing familiar objects and people.

-• Vocabulary expands rapidly after age 18 months.
+• Vocabulary expands rapidly after many children pass the 18-month mark.

-• By age 3, many toddlers combine words into short sentences.
+• By age 3, many toddlers combine words into short phrases and simple sentences.

 • Symbolic play emerges: toddlers pretend with toys or imitate adult actions.